opentofu/opentofu.org/blog/2024-06-20-help-us-test-opentofu-1-8-0-alpha1.md

 image: /img/blog/help-us-test-opentofu-1-8-0-alpha1.png
 ---

 Hey there, OpenTofu community!
 Since the last OpenTofu release we've been hard at work bringing you a much-needed improvement to the .tf language: the ability to **use variables in backends, module sources, and the encryption configuration** (*early variable/locals evaluation*).
 This is currently the [top-voted issue on the OpenTofu GitHub](https://github.com/opentofu/opentofu/issues/1496) and has, in various forms, been requested for years with OpenTofu's predecessor.

-Additionally, we are bringing you an experimental feature that lets you use new OpenTofu features while still keeping compatibility with Terraform.
+Additionally, we are bringing you an experimental feature that lets you use new OpenTofu features while still keeping compatibility with Terraform as well as the ability to override resources and data sources in `tofu test`.
+The release also includes a host of smaller improvements and bugfixes to various parts of OpenTofu [listed in the changelog](https://github.com/opentofu/opentofu/blob/main/CHANGELOG.md).

 Now we'd like to ask you for help: we have done everything we could to make sure that the new alpha release doesn't break anything, and we need your help to get this release tested.
 If you have a **non-production** setup that you would be willing to test any of the new features on, please give it a try and give us [feedback using a GitHub issue](https://github.com/opentofu/opentofu/issues/new/choose), even if it's just telling us that everything went well.